Lab 2: Slicing rApp

 In this lab, you will deploy a 5G Standalone (SA) network using the OpenAirInterface (OAI) RF Simulator for the gNB and the OAI minimal 5G Core (5GC).

-In the second phase of the experiment, you will use the BubbleRAN rApp SDK to develop and deploy a sample rApp that sends slicing policies to the Non-RT RIC via the R1 interface.
+In the second phase of the experiment, you will use the BubbleRAN rApp SDK to develop and deploy a sample rApp that sends Load balancing policies to the Non-RT RIC via the R1 interface.
 These policies are then forwarded to the Near-RT RIC over the A1 interface, where a corresponding xApp enforces the policies at the gNB via the E2 interface.
-This setup enables dynamic slice management and ensures Service Level Agreement (SLA) enforcement at the RAN.
+This setup enables the creation of network slices with maximum downlink Physical Resource Block (PRB) allocation at the RAN.

 apiVersion: athena.trirematics.io/v1